Skip to content

 From 1 January 2024:

-1. The standard Value Added Tax (VAT) rate will increase from 20% to 22%.
-The change will only impact e-resident businesses selling to consumers in Estonia.
+1. The standard Value Added Tax (VAT) rate increased to 22%.
+The change only impacts e-resident businesses selling to consumers in Estonia.
 For these businesses, the change might necessitate a re-evaluation of prices on supplies.

 From 1 January 2025:

-1. The standard Corporate Income Tax (CIT) rate will increase from 20% to 22%, i.e., from 20/80 to 22/78 on net distributions.
-This means that companies will be subject to a higher tax cost for profit distributions.
+1. The standard Corporate Income Tax (CIT) rate increased to 22%, i.e., 22/78 on net distributions.
+This means that companies are subject to a higher tax cost for profit distributions.

-2. The 14% reduced CIT rate will be abolished.
+2. The 14% reduced CIT rate was abolished.
 The 14% CIT rate currently applies to regularly paid dividends.
-As a result, the 7% withholding Personal Income Tax (PIT) will no longer apply (except for any dividends already taxed before 31 December 2024 at the CIT rate of 14/86).
-The higher CIT rate together with elimination of the preferential tax rate on regularly paid dividends may impact the overall dividend policy of companies.
+As a result, the 7% withholding Personal Income Tax (PIT) no longer applies (except for any dividends already taxed before 31 December 2024 at the CIT rate of 14/86).

-3. The PIT rate will increase from 20% to 22% and the regressive tax-free income for natural persons will be replaced with uniform tax-free income of 700 euros per month.
+3. The PIT rate will increased to 22% and the regressive tax-free income for natural persons was replaced with uniform tax-free income of 700 euros per month.
 The rise in PIT could lead to a potential decrease in net salaries and wage pressure, and could impact e-resident businesses.
 However, Estonia’s simple, flat PIT system remains advantageous over most countries that apply progressive PIT.

 You can find all proposed changes and read more specifics on the Estonian Tax and Customs Board website.